Human Behaviour: Critical reception

 The song was well received by music critics.
-In an retrospective review, Terry Nelson from Albumism said it is "brilliant", noting it as "a smart and quirky observation of us very strange humans as seen through the eyes of an animal."
+In a retrospective review, Terry Nelson from Albumism said it is "brilliant", noting it as "a smart and quirky observation of us very strange humans as seen through the eyes of an animal."
 For AllMusic's Heather Pares, the song's "dramatic percussion provides a perfect showcase for her wide-ranging voice".
 Upon the single release, Larry Flick from Billboard wrote that it "has her ripping that harsh and distinctive voice over a stark, militaristic dance beat.
 Alternative programmers surely will be captivated by the mystical combo of what eventually become mantra-like vocals and an insinuating bassline."
 Dave Sholin from the Gavin Report stated that here, Björk "gets off to an awesome start", adding that "it's time to introduce her to Top 40 audiences, who can't help but be blown away by the lyrical power and originality of this fresh entry."
 Caroline Sullivan from The Guardian said, "Its combination of smoky, jazz-club vibe and a sound that's often more a laryngeal reflex than a voice is addictively strange.
 In a year of female experimentalism, Bjork is out there on her own, and sounds just fine."
-In his weekly UK chart commentary, James Masterton felt it is "unfortunately a cacophonous mess".
+In his weekly UK chart commentary, James Masterton felt it's "unfortunately a cacophonous mess".

+Dave Simpson from Melody Maker named it Single of the Week, writing, "This is wonderful, the sort of spooky and unique experience I thought pop had abandoned long ago. [...]
+Mostly, though, it's The Voice that gives "Human Behaviour" its near-intangible sparkle.
+I can't remember the last time I heard a voice so laden with intrigue (sexual tension, outrage, fear—they're all in there) or an avant-garde record that made such sense as pop."
 In their review of Debut, Music & Media commented, "This solo album succe [sic] marries eccentricity to acces [sic].
 The musical-esque song "Like Someone In Love" and the current single "Human Behaviour" with those thundering timpani are prime examples of this."
 Martin Aston from Music Week rated it four out of five, calling it a "sensual, subtle dance track that bodes well for the future."
 Simon Reynolds from the New York Times described the lyrics as a "parallel between the beastliness of humanity and the bestiality of nature.
 Johnny Dee from NME noted that "a swampy kettle drum jazz vibe circles around Bjork's rasping larynx, trying to find a melody but eventually settling for the search."
 Tom Graves from Rolling Stone wrote, "Only on the opening track, "Human Behavior", do we get a glimmer of what the fuss was all about."
-Sian Pattenden from Smash Hits gave it two out of five.
+Andrew Perry from Select said, "The Gang Starr-style swingin' jazz loop of "Human Behaviour" asserts a gameplan of searching for landscapes in which to set Björk's familiar tonsillar acrobatics."
+Siân Pattenden from Smash Hits gave it two out of five.